-Current uncertainty in general economic conditions may negatively affect our financial results.
-A prolonged period of economic decline could have a material adverse effect on our results of operations and financial condition and exacerbate some of the other risk factors described herein.
-We can neither predict the impact current economic conditions will have on our future results, nor predict when the economy will show meaningful improvement.
+Current uncertainty in general economic conditions may negatively affect the Company's financial results.
+A prolonged period of economic decline could have a material adverse effect on its results of operations and financial condition and exacerbate some of the other risk factors described herein.
+The Company can neither predict the impact current economic conditions will have on its future results, nor predict when the economy will show meaningful improvement.